 Painless Root Canals in Rockville, MD

-Rockville MD dentist Dr. Sarkarzadeh will make every effort to preserve the integrity and function of the natural smile.
-Root canals can protect the tooth and help to secure the structure of the jaw and bite.
+Rockville MD dentist Dr. Sarkarzadeh will try to preserve the integrity and function of the natural smile.
+Root canals can protect the tooth and help secure the jaw structure and bite.
 Root canals remove diseased tissue from the tooth and use an affordable dental crown to stabilize the tooth.

 When the Pulp Becomes Infected